 This is pretty normal too.
 Here are a few steps I’d take:

-Consider not telling them when you’re in labor — that way they don’t worry and you don’t have them bothering you
+Consider not telling them when you’re in labor — that way they don’t worry and you don’t have them bothering you.

 I would NOT recommend having them come and wait in the waiting room — that often impedes on your space as they “poke their head in” to find out what’s going on.

 Keep in mind we aren’t allowed to give updates to family members (it’s a HIPPA violation) so, we have to call your partner out every time they ask a question.
-It can just be distracting to the actual process.
+It can just be distracting to the birth process.

 Can the hospital keep people out of my delivery room?

-The short answer. yes.
+The short answer.
+Yes.

 The long answer…. if it’s your choice.
 I’d say it depends.